-When I think of winter I think of bonfire nights, wellies, hot water bottles, Christmas socks and massive jumpers.
-As a lover of nutrition, I think of roast dinners with lots of seasonal veg, soups and lots and lots of bone broth!
+When I think of winter I think of bonfire nights, wellies, hot water bottles, christmas socks and oversized jumpers.
+As a lover of nutrition, I think of roast dinners with lots of seasonal veg, soups and plenty of bone broth!

 Here are my top tips for surviving winter: